yadymartinez/ML-FizzBuzz-Project/README.md

               The Logistic Regression model can be generalized to support multiple classes directly, without having to train and combine multiple binary classifiers.
               This is called Softmax Regression, or Multinomial Logistic Regression.
+              The idea is quite simple: when given an instance x, the Softmax Regression model first computes a score sk(x) for each class k, then estimates the probability of each class by applying the somax function (also called the normalized exponential) to the scores.
+The equation to compute sk(x) should look familiar, as it is just like the equation for Linear Regression prediction (see Equation 1).
 <image src="Eqn1.png" alt="Descripción de la imagen">

 <image src="Eqn2.png" alt="Descripción de la imagen">